-- Also, we recommend you to test your application on a local environment before you go to the cloud.
-If you haven’t done yet, you can give this
+Also, we recommend you to test your application on a local environment before you go to the cloud.
+If you haven’t done yet, you can give this tutorial a quick look.

 After you cover those steps locally, you’ll be ready to publish the app on AWS instances.

 Now that we have all the information we are ready to go!

 Thinfinity VirtualUI will listen on port 6580 by default but you can change it to any available port.
 To verify this, open Thinfinity VirtualUI Server Manager:

 With this information, we can now go to Azure’s portal and open the port for Thinfinity VirtualUI:

 1. Go to the ‘Networking’ tab of your VM:

 2. Create a new Inbound security rule and add the port you’ve configured on Thinfinity Remote Desktop Gateway, in this case ‘6580’:

 Last but not least, make sure port 6580 is also open on the Windows Firewall in the VM.
 You can add an inbound rule to be sure.
 In order to do so: